 Another client, Tom, was burned a few times during his career.
 He feared disappointment and rejection, so he delayed a new search.
 After being let go from a previous job, he was plagued with self-doubt and ruminative thoughts.
-The ‘can-do” that had characterized his past subsided into a lack of motivation.
+The "can-do” attitude that had characterized his past subsided into a lack of motivation.

 Indecision can also stem from anxiety.
 Fear of making the wrong decision and suffering consequences or remorse inhibits some people.
-Worry about making a mistake and feeling guilty, remiss, exposed or ignorant is common.
-Sometimes people are paralyzed by a fear of hurting or alienating another.
+Worry about making a mistake and feeling guilty, remiss, exposed, or ignorant is common.
+Sometimes, people are paralyzed by a fear of hurting or alienating another.

-Leykin et al., in “Decision Making and Depressive Symptomology,” found that Cognitive Behavioral Therapy techniques helped with reclaiming decision-making capacity.
+Leykin et al., in “Decision Making and Depressive Symptomatology,” found that cognitive behavioral therapy techniques helped with reclaiming decision-making capacity.
 “In assisting their clients with decisions, CBT practitioners encourage the use of tools such as Pros/Cons lists, examining several sides of the issue, and creatively generating options for action—all in the attempt to engage more thoughtful and productive decision-making (Beck 1995.)”
 CBT is also an effective treatment for many anxiety disorders.

-Whether depression, anxiety, obsessional tendencies or temporary untoward experience cause indecision and retreat, as always, insight is useful.
+Whether depression, anxiety, obsessional tendencies, or temporary untoward experience cause indecision and retreat, as always, insight is useful.
 Identifying the root of the problem leads to the proper help.
-Optimism, motivation and the energy for action resurface when issues are understood or cleared away.
+Optimism, motivation, and the energy for action resurface when issues are understood or cleared away.